seastateinc/AlaskaHerring/ReadMe.md

 I would recommend using Git and Github, as they serve as valuable tools for version control, and tracking code changes over time.
 Its perfectly fine to just download the zip file; however, using Git is far more efficient for incorporating code changes and working in groups.

+## R-scripts
+The R-scripts directory has two important files:
+	1. modelList.txt
+	2. R4HAM.R

+The modelList.txt file is a list of models that R4HAM.R will read into R.

 ----